Reed-CompBio/spras/docs/tutorial/intermediate.rst

    changes in their phosphorylation abundances can reveal which parts of a pathway are active or affected.

-Example of one of the biological replicate A with one peptide:
+Example of one peptide's measurements in one of the biological replicates:

 .. list-table::
    :header-rows: 1